coillteoir/bees/README.md

 I learned how to effectively resolve merge conflicts with godot scenes, and how to manage loading and unloading scene instances.

 # Project Planning
-Before starting on the project, the features we wanted to achieve were defind, and sorted into stages of project
+Before starting on the project, the features we wanted to achieve were defind and sorted into stages of project.

 ## V0.1
 - Bee Wandering